Mycoplasma Hominis/Ureaplasma Culture

 1. Do not use lubricant during procedure.

-2. Remove mucous from the exocervix with the large Rayon swab provided
+2. Remove mucous from the ectocervix with the large Rayon swab provided

 3. Discard the swab after use and use the smaller swab to obtain exudate from the cervical glands and os

-4. Roatate the swab in the cervical os 3-5 seconds
+4. Rotate the swab in the cervical 3-5 seconds

 5. Remove swab carefully avoiding the vaginal wall and place the swab in the VCM transport tube, breaking the shaft at the molded mark